climateandtech/carbonara/plugins/vscode/README.md

 1. Run **Initialize Project** first
 2. Ensure you're in a workspace folder
-3. Check that `carbonara.config.json` exists
+3. Check that `.carbonara/carbonara.config.json` exists

 ### Database Errors

 If you see database-related errors:

-1. Check that `carbonara.db` exists in your project
+1. Check that `.carbonara/carbonara.db` exists in your project
 2. Try re-initializing the project
 3. Ensure proper file permissions